A model-independent measurement of the CKM angle $\gamma$ in the decays $B^\pm\to[K^+K^-\pi^+\pi^-]_D h^\pm$ and

 The transformation in Eq.~\eqref{equation:interpretation} reduces the number of parameters from six to five, which effectively introduces the constraint $(x_+^{\D\kaon})^2 + (y_+^{\D\kaon})^2 = (x_-^{\D\kaon})^2 + (y_-^{\D\kaon})^2$.
 The two $\D$-decay channels may be fitted separately to determine these physics parameters, along with their nuisance parameters.
 In addition, a simultaneous fit of both $\D$ decays is also performed, where the nuisance parameters are kept separate, but the physics parameters are shared.
 The presence of the $S_i$ term accounts for systematic uncertainties directly in the interpretation, including correlation effects.
 In the absence of correlations associated with the systematic uncertainties, the addition of $S_i$ to the \CP-violating observables is equivalent to combining statistical and systematic uncertainties in quadrature.

-Finally, the transformed log-likelihood function $\mathcal{L}(Y_j, Z_k)$ is minimised to obtain the measured physics parameters.
-While it is possible to obtain symmetric uncertainties on each parameter from the second derivative at the minimum, it is much more informative to assess the two-dimensional contours.
-Using Wilks' theorem~\cite{Wilks:1938dza}, a $68.3\%$ confidence region, in two dimensions, is obtained by scanning for regions where the profiled log-likelihood difference is $\Delta\mathcal{L} = 2.30$.
-Similarly, the $95.4\%$ confidence region is obtained by determining $\Delta\mathcal{L} = 6.18$.
+Finally, the transformed likelihood function $\mathcal{L}(Y_j, Z_k)$ is maximised to obtain the measured physics parameters.
+While it is possible to obtain symmetric uncertainties on each parameter from the second derivative at the extremum, it is much more informative to assess the two-dimensional contours.
+Confidence regions are obtained by scanning the profiled log-likelihood $\ln(\mathcal{L})$, which is defined to be zero at its extremum location.
+From Wilks' theorem~\cite{Wilks:1938dza}, the quantity $\Delta\chi^2 \equiv -2\ln(\mathcal{L})$ follows a $\chi^2$ distribution.
+Hence, in two dimensions, a $68.3\%$ confidence region corresponds to $\Delta\chi^2 = 2.30$.
+Similarly, the $95.4\%$ confidence region is obtained by determining $\Delta\chi^2 = 6.18$.

 In Fig.~\ref{figure:Prob_scan}, contours corresponding to $\Delta\chi^2 = 2.30$ and $\Delta\chi^2 = 6.18$ are shown.
 For variables that follow a Gaussian distribution, the contours are elliptical in shape.
 While this is approximately true for the contours of the $\D\to\pip\pim\pip\pim$ decay in purple, the teal contours describing the fit of $\D\to\Kp\Km\pip\pim$ show a highly non-Gaussian behaviour in the regions outside the 1$\sigma$ contour.